Ligustrum japonicum

 Michael's Opinion

 Ligustrum japonicum is a very clean looking plant, with the cream coloured flowers providing a nice contrast to the dark waxy look of the leaves.
-Ligustrum japonicum can work well as a hedge and other forms of shrubs, but it looks the nicest while left alone to grow naturally.
+Ligustrum japonicum can work well as a hedge and other forms of shrubs, but it looks nicest when left alone to grow naturally.

 Botanical Information